oahlen/homage/README.md

 - **Source paths** (left side) are resolved relative to the manifest file.
 - **Target paths** (right side) support `~` for the home directory.
 - **Individual files** are symlinked directly.
 - **Directories** are traversed recursively and all contained files are individually symlinked, with intermediate directories created as needed.
 - **Includes** reference other manifest files (paths relative to the including manifest) and are resolved recursively.
   Circular includes are detected and rejected.

 ## Usage

+Below are the main commands of the program, see the `--help` flag for details.

 ### Install